wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 These charts can help if the data points are timestamped at or near the source of the data.
 The underlying metric used in these charts tracks the difference between the system time of the proxy host and the timestamp of data points.
 This difference can provide insight into how long it takes for a data point to traverse the data pipeline and reach the proxy.

 Every pipeline inherently has its own latencies.
-Understanding the latencies helps you understand when data are expected to show up in charts.
+Understanding the latencies helps you understand when data is expected to show up in charts.
 It can also help with crafting queries that this latency into account.